World Boxing U19 Championships

 The World Boxing U19 Championships is an amateur boxing competition organised by World Boxing for competitors aged under 19 years.

 History

 The first edition was held in 2024 in Pueblo, Colorado, United States with 10 weight categories for men and women.
+The top three teams in Medal table at this tournament were: England, India and the USA.

+The second edition will held in 2026 in Budva, Montenegro with 10 weight categories for men and women.